Music - Performance Option, M.A.

 With permission of the studio teacher, students with TOEFL scores between 550 and 600 may be considered for admission.

 Before advancing to candidacy, students must pass the graduate writing requirement.
 The graduate writing requirement is a component of MUSIC 220.
 Students who pass all components of MUSIC 220 except the writing requirement will undertake a developmental writing program until the standards are met.
 The standards for the graduate writing requirement are included in the course materials for MUSIC 220.

 (See also Admission to Graduate Standing, Advancement to Candidacy, Program Requirements, and Criteria for Thesis and Project.)

-Under the direction of graduate advisers, each student prepares and submits a coherent program individually designed within the following framework:
+Under the direction of the graduate advisor, each student prepares and submits a coherent program designed within the following framework: